hadley/adv-r/Environments.md

 # Environments

+(This package uses many functions found in the `pryr` package to pry bar the covers of R and look inside the messy details.
+Install `pryr` by running `devtools::install_github("pryr")`)

 ## Introduction

 An __environment__ is very similar to a list, with two important differences.
 Firstly, an environment has reference semantics: R's usual copy on modify rules do not apply.
 Secondly, an environment has a parent: if an object is not found in an environment, then R will look in its parent.
 Technically, an environment is made up of a __frame__, a collection of named objects (like a list), and link to a parent environment.